codazoda/mildroadtrip/_posts/2016-02-15-road-trip-dates.markdown

 date:   2016-02-15 08:30:00 -0700
 categories: none
 ---
-# Taking a Road Trip as a Date Idea

 It's date weekend; are you going to dinner or a movie?
 You've done that a million times, why not take a drive instead.
 A road trip gives you time